BREAKING NEWS!!

-I’m Rebecca King, originally from the Wairarapa, where the sheep outnumber the people and everyone knows everyone (and their dog).
-These days I’m based in Ōtautahi Christchurch, studying at the New Zealand Broadcasting School (NZBS) and chasing the dream I’ve had since I was young, heavily inspired by Kiwi legends Hilary Barry and Mike McRoberts.
+Originally from the Wairarapa, where the sheep outnumber the people and everyone knows everyone (and their dog), I grew up surrounded by good yarns, which probably explains the journalism career.
+These days I’m based in Ōtautahi, studying at the New Zealand Broadcasting School and chasing the dream I’ve had since I was young, inspired by Kiwi broadcasting legends Hilary Barry and Mike McRoberts.

 Mā te wā